Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 Q: Is the airport really that close to the city?

-Q: Do I need a transit pass?
+Q: Do you need a transit pass?

 Food & Drink